User Notice: Cookies

 About the Project

-As part of the province’s work to rebuild Ontario Place into a into a world-class, year-round destination, Infrastructure Ontario (IO) is working with the Ministry of Infrastructure to build a new state-of-the-art Ontario Science Centre facility on the mainland at Ontario Place.
+As part of the province’s work to rebuild Ontario Place into a into a world-class, year-round destination, Infrastructure Ontario (IO) is working with the Ministry of Tourism, Culture and Gaming to build a new state-of-the-art Ontario Science Centre facility on the mainland at Ontario Place.
 The historic Cinesphere and Pod complex will also be preserved, updated and integrated into the new facility.

 Latest News